wjhhh2928/Yield-Graph/README.md

-# 🌽 Graph Neural Network–Based Prediction of Maize Yield Across Multiple Growth Stages
+# 🌽 Yield-Graph: Multi-stage Growth-aware Maize Yield Prediction via Graph Neural Networks

 > **Important notice (re Mul-PheG2P link)**
 > This repository was mistakenly linked in the supplementary materials of the manuscript